 - What opportunities are there for collaboration and coordination with other entities in the community?

-The Council will ask questions, challenge current assumptions and offer input to help guide the Library’s planning process.
+The Council asked questions, challenged current assumptions, and offered input to help guide the Library's planning process.

-Looking ahead, beyond the October 19th City Council meeting, any changes to the historic Library building will require review by the City’s Historic Preservation Commission at a public hearing.
+Looking ahead, any changes to the historic Library building will require review by the City's Historic Preservation Commission at a public hearing.
 The City Council will discuss how and whether the City may be able to offer financial support for the Library taking into consideration the other capital needs throughout the community.